Micropayment: Swish

-Swish is a payment system between bank accounts in Sweden.
+Swish is a payment system between bank accounts in Sweden that was introduced in 2012.
 It is designed for small instant transactions between people, instead of using cash (cash has largely dropped in use in Sweden since 2010), but is also used by small businesses such as sports clubs that don't want to deal with the cost of a credit card reader.
 A cell phone number is used as a unique user identifier and must have been registered at a Swedish bank.
 A smartphone app is used to send money, but any cell phone can be used as a receiver.

 The lowest permitted payment is 1 SEK (around 0.09 EUR) and the highest is 10,000 (around 950 EUR), although 150,000 SEK can be transferred if the transaction is preregistered in the internet bank.
 The fee is generally zero for private people, but when the receiver is an organisation, e.g., a sports club or a company, there is a fee of 2 SEK.

 Similar apps with zero fee for small instant private transactions, Vipps and MobilePay have become popular in Norway and Denmark.